rust-lang/reference/src/destructors.md

 ### Temporary lifetime extension

+> **Note**: The exact rules for temporary lifetime extension are subject to
+> change.
+This is describing the current behavior only.

 The temporary scopes for expressions in `let` statements are sometimes *extended* to the scope of the block containing the `let` statement.
 This is done when the usual temporary scope would be too small, based on certain